DolphinCoder/PersonalWebsite/README.md

 # PersonalWebsite
-I am building a personal website for my CV and suchlike.
-It is a work in progress.
+I made a website to learn HTML/CSS and display my CV in a public place.

 # Ella's Personal Website TODO